Last updated on December 24, 2025

 Nykthos, Shrine to Nyx | Illustration by Jung Park

 Don’t just throw in lands for land’s sake.
 Throw in the lands you need.
-Your color ratio of spells will usually feature one color more than another if you’re in a combo.
+Your color ratio of spells will usually feature one color more than another if you’re in a color combo.
 Or one color in your deck might have a ton of spells that cost double or even triple of that color.

 A Note About Mana Screw and Mana Flood